andriybobchuk/FinaceTrackerApp/README.md

 * [ROOM Database](https://developer.android.com/jetpack/androidx/releases/room) - All the CRUD operations
 * Fragments and Navigation
-* Recycler Layout - populated with the data from the database
+* Recycler Layout - How to populate it with the data from the database.
 * Generating files
 * Comparing to my previous app ([Weather](https://github.com/andriybobchuk/Weather)) - much cleaner architecture.
 I.e. all files are splitted between Activities, Adapters, Dialogs, Fragments, Room, and Util packages to make it understandable for other developers.